Simple Algorithms for Bad Triangle Transversals with Applications to Correlation Clustering: Introduction

-\badt becomes particularly interesting on complete signed graphs, given its strong connections to two well-known problems: the \stc labeling problem (Section~\ref{sec:applSTC}) and correlation clustering (Section~\ref{sec:connections}).
-On the algorithmic side, we obtain some notable results.
-Our randomized rounding method (Algorithm~\ref{algo:rand}) also works on approximately optimal $\lptriangle$ solutions.
-On complete signed graphs, \citet{cao2024breaking} showed how to $(1+\epsilon)$-approximate $\lptriangle$ in time $\tO(\epsilon^{-7}m^{3/2})$, where $m$ is the number of positive edges.
-Combining both methods implies Theorem~\ref{thm:random1}.
+On complete graphs Cao et~al. \yrcite{cao2024breaking} showed how to $(1+\epsilon)$-approximate $\lptriangle$ in time $\tO(\epsilon^{-7}m^{3/2})$, where $m$ is the number of positive edges.
+Since our randomized rounding method (Algorithm~\ref{algo:rand}) also works on approximately optimal $\lptriangle$ solutions, combining both methods leads to Theorem~\ref{thm:random1}.
 Interestingly, its running time nearly matches the $\bigO(m^{3/2})$ time required for finding a maximal set of edge-disjoint bad triangles \cite{cao2024breaking}, which is the time required for the standard 3-approximation.

-\begin{thm} For complete signed graphs, there exists a randomized $(2+\epsilon)$-approximation algorithm (in expectation) for \badt in $\tO(\epsilon^{-7}m^{3/2})$ time, where $m$ is the number of positive edges.
-The algorithm can be derandomized in an additional $\tO(n^2)$ steps. \end{thm}
+\begin{theorem} For complete graphs with $n$ nodes and $m$ positive edges, there exists a randomized algorithm for \badt with a $(2+\epsilon)$ approximation guarantee in expectation, in $\tO(\epsilon^{-7}m^{3/2})$ time.
+This algorithm can be derandomized in an additional $\tO(n^2)$ steps. \end{theorem}

-On the hardness side we get the following result by using an intricate gap reduction from 2SAT.
+Next, we present our main hardness result, which uses a gap-preserving reduction from a 2SAT minimization problem.